CMPSC350-Computational-Narrative-F2024/prompt8-code-narrative-ahedlund01/writing/prompt_journal.md

     main()
 ```

 I started with a simple zero-shot prompt, and the output code was very basic and barely had any storytelling or narrative at all.
 The second prompt was a few-shot but very open-ended to incorporate more of the narrative and storytelling elements.
-The third prompt was a few-shot which had clear instructions on what to include.
+The third prompt was a meta prompt which had clear instructions on what to include.
 The output captured narrative and storytelling elements much better.

 ## 3. Output Evaluation